adamcatley/adamcatley.github.io/docs/AirTag.md

 ### Bluetooth LE

 The nRF52832 supports BLE 5.2 and has a single 2.4GHz antenna.
+A Nordic SoftDevice is used to implement the BLE stack, likely [S112](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_gsg_ses%2FUG%2Fgsg%2Fsoftdevices.html).

 #### Advertising data